 Most of us are familiar with these stress-causing “shoulds” in life: You should feel lucky that you even have a job!
 You should just focus on getting your own work done – never mind those other annoying folks!
 And – one of my favorites – you should be able to get along with your colleagues, without getting angry or causing office problems!
 We should be able to do all that – right?

 Well…. maybe not….
 At least not so easily!
 Workplaces are rife with opportunities for stress to pop up at the least provocation.
 And when folks are stressed and can’t find relief, then anger and conflict are sure to follow.
 And you may feel as though there’s not much you can do about that – especially if you want to keep your job!

 All those “shoulds?”
 When you know how to reduce your stress and increase your job satisfaction, you might find that you are more able to focus on your own work, get along better with your colleagues, and (just possibly!) feel lucky that you have your job.
 But first, you’ll need to learn, practice, and use some essential tools that can help you feel better at work.

 Here are 11 tips that can help you reduce your stress at work (and maybe elsewhere, too!):

-- Take a meditation and/or yoga class.
-Practice deep breathing and relation exercises, and remember to used them when you feel stressed.
+6) Take a meditation and/or yoga class.
+Practice deep breathing and relaxation exercises, and remember to use them when you feel stressed.
 (Bathroom breaks are great opportunities to get away for a minute, breathe, practice what you’ve learned about relaxing).